• Recipe Index

 👩🍳Jami's Pro Tips: Want to take this recipe to the next level?
 Check out my expert tips below for the best flavor, texture, and meal prep hacks!

-❌ DO NOT Skip checking for open or broken shells: Even with frozen clams, discard any that don’t close when tapped after thawing—those are no good.
+❌ DO NOT Skip checking for open or broken shells.
+Even with frozen clams, discard any that don't close when tapped after thawing.

 Storage

-Store any leftover spaghetti nero di seppia with clams in an airtight container in the fridge for up to 2 days.
-Remove the clams from their shells before storing—they’re easier to reheat that way.
+Store any leftover linguine nero di seppia with clams in an airtight container in the fridge for 1-2 days.
+Remove the clams from their shells before storing.
 To warm things back up, gently reheat the pasta in a skillet over low heat with a splash of water or white wine to loosen the sauce.

 Recipe FAQs

-We buy ours at a local specialty market, but you can also purchase Squid Ink Spaghetti on Amazon.
+We buy ours at a local specialty market, but you can also purchase Squid Ink Spaghetti or Linguine on Amazon.

 Squid ink is used to get the rich, blackish hue that you see in this dish.